Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Preliminaries

-We refer to this problem as a \textit{modular design problem of decentralized controllers}, in which a family $\mathcal{M}_1,\ldots,\mathcal{M}_N$ can be regarded as a class of decentralized controllers that can preserve the system stability premised in Assumption~\ref{assentsys}\textbf{(a)}.
-Each subcontroller is assumed to be individually designed in the sense of Assumption~\ref{assentsys}\textbf{(b)}.
-The existence of a monotonically increasing function $\gamma$ ensures that individual design of multiple subcontrollers can contribute to improving the entire control performance in the sense of, at least, the upper bound.
-A particular form of $\gamma$ will be found in Section~\ref{sec:2stage}.
+We refer to this problem as a \textit{modular design problem of decentralized controllers}, in which a family of $\mathcal{M}_1,\ldots,\mathcal{M}_N$ can be regarded as a class of decentralized controllers that can preserve the system stability assumed as Assumption~\ref{assentsys}\textbf{(a)}.
+Each subcontroller is assumed to be individually designed considering Assumption~\ref{assentsys}\textbf{(b)}.
+The existence of a monotonically increasing function $\gamma$ ensures that individual designs of multiple subcontrollers can contribute to improving at least the upper bound of the overall control performance.
+More specifically, the smaller the values of $J_1^{\star},\ldots,J_N^{\star}$, the smaller is the upper bound.
+In a practical situation, each subcontroller designer is expected to minimize their performance bound $J_i^{\star}$.
+A particular form of $\gamma$ is presented in Section~\ref{sec:2stage}.
+It should be noted that most of the discussions in this paper are not limited to the evaluation based on the $\mathcal{H}_{\infty}$-norm.
+Other measures such as the $\mathcal{H}_{2}$-norm can also be used in a similar manner.